 Kick off your day with breakfast at the poolside restaurant: fruit, homemade yoghurt and little jars of muesli from the buffet or go a la carte for eggs, bacon, waffles and pancakes.
 My surprise favourite was Jouk Pla - wholesome rice porridge with chunks of fish, served with a condiment tray of spices and an unsweetened doughnut.

 The same restaurant, which has a great outside deck, opens for lunch and dinner daily.
 It serves a wide range of Western and Thai food, with seafood and fish being particularly good and freshly made pizzas at lunchtimes.
 I loved the rich, sweet crab yellow curry and the sensational desserts - try the mango sticky rice or a bourbon milkshake, made with coconut and vanilla bean ice cream and served in a dinky milk bottle.
+There's also a 'Clean and Green' menu packed with healthier, plant-focused dishes - ideal for vegetarians.
 For a special evening, book a table on the softly lit roof terrace (only open in High Season).

 There’s room service 24 hours a day at Sala Phuket, but if you fancy a change of scene, head 5km north to Jakkajan, a beach-front restaurant.
 It's no-frills dining on bamboo benches under a palm-leaf roof but the location is stunning and the menu delicious.
 The star dishes are the fish and seafood made with the day’s fresh catch - everything from red and white snapper to squid and crab.
 We'd recommend a whole fish, steamed, grilled or fried and one of the spicy fresh salads, washed down with fresh coconut juice.
 You can walk there along the beach, or take a 10-minute taxi.

 - Restaurants nearby